lupyuen/lupyuen.github.io/src/iot.md

 -   Which means our app needs to do __Multithreading with Timers and Message Queues__ efficiently. [(See this)](https://lupyuen.github.io/articles/sx1262#multithreading-with-nimble-porting-layer)

-Great way to test whether Zig can really handle Complex Embedded Apps!
+Great way to test if Zig can really handle Complex Embedded Apps!

 ![Import LoRaWAN Library](https://lupyuen.github.io/images/iot-code2a.png)